This was not an easy post to write. It is tough to pick the 29 most beautiful cities in United States – there were so many candidates.

 19. Tucson, Arizona

 A common feature of the most beautiful American cities in this post is sunshine.
-Tucson’s warm and dry climate has earnt it the name The City of Sunshine.
+Tucson’s warm and dry climate has earned it the name The City of Sunshine.

 San Xavier del Bac Mission or the White Dove of the Desert is a stunning building in the southwest of Tuscon.